Oxymetaphoric/milestone_project_1/README.md

 page should consist of the same nav bar and footer, ensuring a consistent User Experience.

-The **Nav Bar** should consisist of the following elements:
+The **Nav Bar** should contain the following elements:

 1. Links to all five of the main pages
 2. Logo, which also acts as a home link, as per convention
 3. a fixed div above the main nav, in a solid colour displaying the main contact details of the business
-4. Menu links should collapse into a burger on smaller breakpoints
+4. Menu links should collapse into a burger on small breakpoints
-5. Links should either be sticky to the top of the page or spawn a 'return to top' link when not visible
+5. Nav should either be sticky to the top of the viewport or spawn a 'return to top' link when not visible
-6.
+6. Breadcrumbs beneath main nav indicating current position on site (eg: home > Contact Us )

+The **Footer** should contain the following elements:

+1. Copyright information
+2. Social Links
+3. Link to Privacy Policy

 ---